MouseBiteLabs/Game-Boy-DMG-Color/README.md

 **I highly recommend reading the information in the Troubleshooting and Testing folder above.
 In it, I detail the testing procedure that I follow before fully assembling a DMGC.
 It is far easier to do this than to have to disassemble things when something doesn't work.**

+<a href="https://www.youtube.com/watch?v=4U8Tqu7uxLo&ab_channel=MachoNachoProductions">Check out Tito's video on the DMGC to get an idea of how the assembly process generally goes.</a>

 Here are some pictures of the assembly process *after* testing the functionality of all the boards separately.
 Detailed images of the circuit boards alone are shown in their respective folders.
 These pictures are of a previous revision, v1.2, but the process remains the same.
 You may notice some minor cosmetic differences in these pictures from the current revision boards.

 First, I started with the back half of the DMG shell.
 The PWR board needs five ~2.25" wires that wrap around the screw post on the side of the shell.
 In addition to the PWR board connections, the HDP board needs four ~2.6" wires.
 Also, the flat flex cable (FFC) should be inserted into the CPU board first, because the connector will be inaccessible after screwing the CPU board in the shell.
 After I soldered all the wires between the three boards and secured the FFC, I placed the assembly in the shell, and secured it with the proper screws.
 I put a game in the cartridge slot to keep the CPU board in place easier while assembling.